-- Shang Properties Realty Corporation ("SPRC") is the developer of The Shang Grand Tower Project (TSGT), located in Makati City, The St. Francis Shangri-La Place Project (TSFSP) and the One Shangri-La Place Project (OSP), both located in Mandaluyong City. - Shang Property Developers, Inc. ("SPDI") is the developer of Shang Salcedo Place Project (SSP), located in Makati City. - The Rise Development Company Inc. ("TRDCI") is the developer of The Rise Makati Project, located in Makati City. - Shang Wack Wack Properties, Inc. ("SWWPI") is the developer of Shang Residences at Wack Wack Project, located in Mandaluyong City. - SPI Property Holdings, Inc. ("SPI-PHI"), is the developer of Laya project in Pasig City. - SPI Land Development, Inc. ("SPI-LDI") is the developer of Shang Summit located in Quezon City.
+- Shang Properties Realty Corporation ("SPRC") is the developer of The Shang Grand Tower Project (TSGT), located in Makati City, The St. Francis Shangri-La Place Project (TSFSP) and One Shangri-La Place Project (OSP), both located in Mandaluyong City, and Shang Bauhinia Residences located in Cebu City. - Shang Property Developers, Inc. ("SPDI") is the developer of Shang Salcedo Place Project (SSP), located in Makati City. - The Rise Development Company Inc. ("TRDCI") is the developer of The Rise Makati Project, located in Makati City. - Shang Wack Wack Properties, Inc. ("SWWPI") is the developer of Shang Residences at Wack Wack Project, located in Mandaluyong City. - SPI Property Holdings, Inc. ("SPI-PHI"), is the developer of Laya project in Pasig City. - SPI Land Development, Inc. ("SPI-LDI") is the developer of Shang Summit project in Quezon City.